langest/tmsj/README.md

 Add flags to run different functionalities of the program such as:
 - Add support to printing to file at given intervals so that integration with conky scripts are possible
 - Flags that tell how many facts you want and which type
+- Write script and settings so that conky can display output from the program